Firmsconsulting

 Second function IRR: calculate – 3.07

-2 – Recommend if, based on the Internal Rate of Return method, project D is acceptable.
+2. Recommend if based on IRR technique project D is acceptable.

 CFo: -300,000